Linearized $\mathcal{N}=2$ conformal supergravity in the harmonic approach: superconformal symmetry

 \subsection{Superconformal transformations of spinor and vector derivatives}

 $\mathcal{N}=2$ superconformal transformations of covariant derivatives can be deduced as follows.
-First, the short analytic derivative has the transformation law
+First, the shortened spinor derivatives have the transformation law

-Since this derivative transforms homogeneously, the analyticity condition \eqref{AnalConstr} is superconformally covariant.
+Since this derivatives transforms homogeneously, the analyticity condition \eqref{AnalConstr} is superconformally covariant.
 Using this property and the first relation in \eqref{eq: rel cov derivatives}, we obtain:

-Besides the homogeneous terms $\sim \left(\mathcal{D}^+_\alpha \lambda^{-\beta} \right) $ and $\sim (\mathcal{D}^{--}\lambda^{++})$, this transformation law contains two inhomogeneous contributions.
+Besides the homogeneous terms $\sim \left(\mathcal{D}^+_\alpha \lambda^{-\beta}_{sc} \right) $ and $\sim (\mathcal{D}^{--}\lambda^{++}_{sc})$, this transformation law contains two inhomogeneous contributions.

-Using the last line of \eqref{eq: rel cov derivatives} and the properties \eqref{eq: sc der prop}, we obtain for the superconformal variation of the vector derivative:
+Using the last line of \eqref{eq: rel cov derivatives} and the properties \eqref{eq: sc der prop}, we can find the superconformal variation of the vector derivative:

 This transformation law is more complicated as compared to that of spinor derivatives.
-Here the first line collects the homogeneous terms, while the second and third lines feature inhomogeneous contributions proportional to the spinor derivatives.
+Here the first line are the homogeneous terms, while the second and third lines collect the inhomogeneous contributions proportional to the spinor derivatives.

+It is important to note that, as a consequence of the algebra of covariant derivatives, all transformation laws are expressed exclusively in terms of the parameters $\lambda^{++}_{sc}$ and $\lambda^{-\hat{\alpha}}_{sc}$.

 We define $\mathcal{N}=2$ \textit{chiral superfield} $\Phi_{ch}$ by the set of covariant conditions:

 Since under the superconformal group the spinor derivative $\bar{\mathcal{D}}^-_{\dot{\alpha}}$ transforms through both $\bar{\mathcal{D}}^+_{\dot{\alpha}}$ and $\mathcal{D}^{--}$, the standard Grassmann chirality conditions in \eqref{eq: ch cond} are superconformally covariant only with taking account of the extra harmonic constraints.